frappe/erpnext_documentation/user/manual/en/using-erpnext/notes.md

 1. Go to Note list and click on New.
 1. Enter the Title of the Note.
 1. Enter the Content of the Note.
-The content box is a Text Editor box to enable you to fromat the content as per your requirements.
+The content box is a Text Editor box to enable you to format the content as per your requirements.
 1. Save.

 ![Notes](/docs/assets/img/using-erpnext/using-notes-2.png)